ChrisWojcik/position-fixed-test/README.md

 don't rely on it as a must-have feature.
 Use it, but be aware of the limitations.

 By no means do I recommend this code to anyone and everyone.
 Your mileage may vary.
 I've included a few other position:fixed tests I've seen floating around the interwebs that you should definitely check out.
-But from my reading, there were a few false positives produced.

 ## References
 * [Awesome article by Brad Frost on using position:fixed](http://bradfrostweb.com/blog/mobile/fixed-position/)